rkrajnc/sidsynth-mist/README.md

 - **MIDI synth** — MIDI notes arrive on the board's serial input (via opto-isolator), are parsed and voice-allocated in hardware, and play through a SID core in real time.
-- **`.sidraw` playback** — a second SID core plays a tune baked into on-chip BRAM from a `.sidraw` register dump, in parallel with the live MIDI synth.
+- **`.sidraw` playback** — a second SID core plays a tune streamed from the SD card as a `.sidraw` register dump, picked from an on-screen OSD menu, in parallel with the live MIDI synth.

 ## Status

 This build is an early bring-up.
 What works today:

-- a baked-in SID melody played from BRAM by the `.sidraw` player;
+- `.sidraw` tunes streamed from the SD card, selected via an OSD menu;
 - a **monophonic** MIDI synth — one SID voice, last-note priority;
 - no MIDI CC handling (note on/off and pitch only).

 Short-term goals:

-- read `.sidraw` files from the SD card instead of baking one into BRAM;
 - **polyphonic** voice allocation across the SID's voices;
 - MIDI CC controls (filter, envelope, and other SID parameters).